akyumi/sciencefair2023/README.md

 # Science Fair 2023 Website
 ## Add a Group Folder
+1. Get invited into the [SMC-26](https://github.com/SMC-26) GitHub Organization.
+Consult your CS3 teacher or your section representative on how to get invited.
-1. Create or upload your group's research folder inside the [sciencefair2023](https://github.com/SMC-26/sciencefair2023/) repository.
+2. Create or upload your group's research folder inside the [sciencefair2023](https://github.com/SMC-26/sciencefair2023/) repository.
 It should be named in SectionName-GroupNumber format.
 For example: `Unobtainium-420`.
+3. Insert your web page files in your group's folder.
+Make sure to name it `index.html` otherwise you might encounter some issues.
+4. Comm

 Work in Progress...